Forest Ranger 1

 * For the purpose of this examination, environmental/life science includes: forestry, forest management, forest recreation, forest resources technology, forest fire management, forest engineering, environmental engineering, environmental education, fish or wildlife biology, fish or wildlife management, and environmental science.
-It does not include physics, geology, chemistry, engineering except as noted, mathematics, human/medical biology, medical biology, social sciences, environmental studies, archeology, astronomy, or space science.
+It does not include physics, geology, chemistry, engineering (except as noted), mathematics, human/medical biology, medical biology, social sciences, environmental studies, archeology, astronomy, or space science.
 Please note: specific college course work requirements are being reviewed and may change.

 Examples of experience that will not qualify as natural resource management experience are: lawn mowing, landscaping, tree and brush trimming, pesticide application, sawing firewood, farm hand and other types of experience that are categorized as laborer or maintenance work in a garden shop, park or forestry setting.